KABoissonneault/KingmakerBugfixes/README.md

 ### Localization

 The mod supports localization, usings a `String_<locale>.json` file under the Localization folder.
 If you can make one for a locale other than enGB, feel free to send it here (through Pull Request or other means).

+The mod can also override the game's strings to fix typos and the like.
+See `DefaultStrings_enGB.json` for a reference.

 ## Acknowledgement